itome/flutter_circle_color_picker/README.md

   /// This callback called with latest color that user selected. final ValueChanged<Color> onChanged;

+  /// Called when drag ended.
+  ///
+  /// This callback called with latest color that user selected. final ValueChanged<Color>? onEnded;

   /// The size of widget.
   /// Draggable area is thumb widget is included to the size,
   /// so circle is smaller than the size.